‘BB19’ Spoilers: September 14 Episode Recap, Final Three Decided, Final Two Plans In Place

 Host Julie Chen conducted the Veto Ceremony “live” for the BB19 cast, where Paul declined to use the Power of Veto.
 This meant that for the Eviction Ceremony, Christmas would be the only voter and she was primed to choose between Josh and Kevin.
 They got to the voting very quickly, with Christmas voting to evict Kevin and making him the eighth member of the BB19 jury.

 The Big Brother 19 final three consists of Paul Abrahamian, Christmas Abbott, and Josh Martinez.
 After Julie Chen had her interview with Kevin Schlehuber, she hinted that it was time for the final three to begin facing off in the final Head of Household Competition.
-They didn’t start it before the episode came to an end now.
-This means many new BB19 spoilers should be available online soon.
+They didn’t start it before the episode came to an end.
+She then hinted that it would be part of the Friday night episode (September 15).
+This means many new BB19 spoilers should be available online over the weekend.

 [Featured Image by Johnny Vy/CBS]